 Elasticsearch can usually be upgraded using a Rolling upgrade process so upgrading does not interrupt service.
-However, you might need to Reindex to upgrade indices created in older versions.
-Upgrades across major versions prior to 6.0 require a Full cluster restart.
+Rolling upgrades are supported:

 Before upgrading Elasticsearch: